boegel/easybuild-wiki/Contributing-back.md

 If you do not have a (free) GitHub account yet, you'll need to get one.

-You should also register an SSH public key, so you can easily clone, push to and pull from your repository.
+You should also register an SSH public key (via https://github.com/settings/ssh if you're logged in on GitHub), so you can easily clone, push to and pull from your repository.

 ### Clone your EasyBuild repository